 The first problem was locating a Fiat Panda - for those of us who remember them, rust was a big problem - so very few indeed have survived.
 We believe the 300 entrants for the event are likely to be most of the remaining Pandas that have survived around the globe.

-Our journey started by obtaining a donor vehicle (1991 Panda 4x4) and preparing it to withstand the rally – all work on the car has been done by Rich and Woody the co-pilot (most weekends for the last 4 months), many new parts were required alond with a very steep learning curve, as neither of us are mechanics.
-All costs incurred so far, and the cost attending the rally are being covered by us personally.
+Our journey started by obtaining a donor vehicle (1991 Panda 4x4) and preparing it to withstand the rally – most work on the car has been done by us (most weekends for the last 5 months), many new parts were required along with a very steep learning curve, remeber neither of us are mechanics.
+All costs incurred so far, and the cost to parcitipate in the rally are being covered by us personally.

 Can you help?
-Any support we receive for the project will be gratefully received – and we will ensure you get a mention on our website.
+Any support we receive for the project will be gratefully received and we will ensure you get a mention on the car and our website.
 We will be setting up a thanksgiving account soon for financial donations.

 About the Rally

 Panda Raid loses technology for a week, meaning teams need to rely on the simple compass and a navigation book provided by the organisers.
 Team intuition and the profile of the stages will set the pace of the participants.
 The classification process is based on a scoring system that takes into account navigation (having to comply with all checkpoints) and the average speed in some sectors of the stage.
 The rally route is designed in a progressive way so that less experienced teams can test and develop their skills in the early stages and then advance with knowledge acquired towards the most demanding stages of the rally.
 Approximately every 50 km there are checkpoints where the stewards note progress.
 The team cars are fitted with satellite trackers that, through a live tracking system, will allow friends, familly and sponsors to monitor progress through the miles and miles of the Moroccan desert.
 For a feel of what is involved please look at these pictures from Panda Raid 2013 it tells you the story in pictures.